Melissa Murray, Director

 Sarah Mell, Education & Outreach Coordinator

-Sarah (they/them or she/her pronouns) has been active in the field of sexuality education for more than a decade, with much of that work focused on college and University campuses.
-Trained by the award-winning education team at Planned Parenthood of Northern New England, much of Sarah's work focuses on intersections of identities and power as they relate to our understanding of intimate relationships and sexuality.
-As Education & Outreach Coordinator, Sarah provides training and workshop opportunities for students, staff, and faculty on concepts of positive sexuality, the prevention of sexual and intimate partner violence, and the ways we experience power and privilege in relationship to ourselves and others.
-She is responsible for the coordination of the annual Dismantling Rape Culture Conference each spring, as well as for getting the word out about who the Women & Gender Equity Center is and what we do on campus and in the community.
+Sarah (they/them pronouns) has been active in the field of sexuality education for more than a decade, with much of that work focused on college and University campuses.
+As Education & Outreach Coordinator, Sarah provides training and workshop opportunities for students, staff, and faculty on concepts of gender and its intersections with our other lived identities in service of co-creating a more equitable and joyful campus.
+They have co-coordinated of the annual Building Radically Connected Community Conference (formerly the Dismantling Rape Culture Conference) each spring, as are responsible for getting the word out about who the Women & Gender Equity Center is and what we do on campus and in the community.
 She is happiest when she is performing on stage, or when talking with college-aged men about all things related to sexuality.